PaddlePaddle/Parakeet/docs/data.md

 ### TransformDataset

-A `TransformeDataset` is created by applying a `transform` to the base dataset.
-The `transform` is a callable object which takes an `example` of the base dataset as parameter and returns an `example` of the `TransformDataset`.
+A `TransformeDataset` is created by applying a `transform` to the examples of the base dataset.
+The `transform` is a callable object which takes an example of the base dataset as parameter and returns an example of the `TransformDataset`.
 The transformation is lazy, which means it is applied to an example only when requested.

 ### FilterDataset

 A `FilterDataset` is created by applying a `filter` to the base dataset.
-A `filter` is a predicate that takes an `example` of the base dataset as parameter and returns a boolean.
+A `filter` is a predicate that takes an example of the base dataset as parameter and returns a boolean.
 Only those examples that pass the filter are included in the `FilterDataset`.

 Note that the filter is applied to all the examples in the base dataset when initializing a `FilterDataset`.